insurance car insurance

 In Ohio, you can buy insurance from major insurers like State Farm and Progressive.
 According to the National Association of Insurance Commissioners, they are the country's two largest private passenger auto insurance companies based on direct premiums written.

 You can also get coverage through smaller insurers, which may offer better rates than the national brands.
-For example, of the insurers compared below, USAA offered the cheapest rates for full coverage and state-minimum insurance policies.
-If you don’t qualify for USAA insurance, Erie and GEICO offer the next-lowest rates.
+For example, of the insurers compared below, State Farm offered the cheapest rates for full coverage and state-minimum insurance policies.

 How does credit score affect car insurance rates in Ohio?